jrm727/loan_approval_project_4/README.md

 To submit the project, provide the URL of your GitHub repository for grading.
 Ensure that the repository contains all necessary files and documentation required for evaluation.

 **Note:** Projects are mandatory for graduation, and missing more than two Challenge assignments will result in disqualification.
-`

-This markdown code now includes the provided Project Overview section at the beginning of the README.